“Stranger than fiction”

 Born in Tehran, Sammaneh Pourshafighi is a multidiscipinary artist in Naarm/Melbourne.
 She is a Queer genderfluid Muslim who arrived in Australia as a refugee after the Iranian Revolution and grew up on the Gold Coast.
 Across film, performance, poetry, collage, painting and photography, Sammaneh's practice examines identity politics, mental health, diasporic tensions, ethno-futurism, and the complex relationships between bodies and environments through an intersectional feminist lens, with an emphasis on colour, surprising contrasts, autobiographical events, and humour.

 Joanna Kitto has been Director of West Space since late 2022.
-Joanna's practice is focussed on refining an inclusive, personable and receptive approach to contemporary art presentation, with an interest in generating meaningful connections between art and audiences.
-She has held curatorial and leadership positions across university art museums, festivals, council and artist-led initiatives in Naarm/Melbourne and Tarntanya/Adelaide, and co-founded independent publishing platform fine print.
+Joanna is focused on refining her inclusive, personable and receptive approach to the presentation of contemporary art.
+She has held curatorial and leadership positions across arts organisations in Naarm/Melbourne and Tarntanya/Adelaide.
+In 2014, Joanna co-founded fine print, an independent platform cultivating experimental and critical discourse online and in public spaces.